This is my complete guide to accounting automation in 2022.

 1) Time Savings

 This is an obvious benefit of accounting process automation.
-The more manual accounting data input tasks that you can automate through the software, the more time you can save to focus your efforts elsewhere.
+The more manual accounting data input tasks that you can automate through the accounting software, the more time you can save to focus your efforts elsewhere.

 2) It Improves Margins